noam123/lagger/readme.md

 **TBD**

  - use yargs
- - [aws] use stage/service name to get all lamdas logs, add lambda and service names as tags
+ - [aws] color each service name tag in a different color | color lambda report in yellow
+ - [aws] add execute in different tab as default and add -c/--consolidate for the current state
  - check if distinct nodes can be grepped (api | payments) and viewed both cosolidated and separated
  - publish to npm
  - move args handling to configuration-utils.